Old Synagogue in Erfurt

 The synagogue was used for worship until 1349, when a barbaric plague pogrom wiped out Erfurt’s first Jewish community.
 The city of Erfurt then sold the building to a merchant, who had it converted into a storehouse.
 To do this, the high room was divided with raftered ceilings and a wide entrance made where the Torah shrine had stood.
 Cellars were also built under the synagogue.
 On the ground floor, there are still some traces of the building’s original use, such as evidence of a light cornice.

 The ground floor with its mighty Gothic raftered ceiling and the cellar are today used as a museum, together with the upper floor, which bears witness to the dancing tradition of the 19th century.
 Anyone entering this hall today is reminded of the former world of tangos and foxtrots, with governesses as chaperones.
 The walls are decorated with screen painting and some remaining wallpaper.

 The main focus on the ground floor is the building’s architectural history, while the cellar houses the “Erfurt treasure”, consisting of coins, vessels, Gothic jewellery and the Jewish wedding ring.
 In the hall on the first floor, there is a display of a collection of Hebrew manuscripts which belonged to the Erfurt Jewish community.
 They are today kept at the Berlin State Library.
 They can be admired in Erfurt alternately in the original and as facsimiles.

-So, with the Old Synagogue and a Gothic mikwe found in 2007 by the Merchants’ Bridge, which is still in the course of archaeological investigation, Erfurt is proud to possess unique and fascinating reminders of the little known history of a medieval community.
+So, with the Old Synagogue and a Gothic mikwe found in 2007 by the Merchants’ Bridge, which is still in the course of archaeological investigation, Erfurt is proud to possess unique and fascinating reminders of the still little known history of a medieval community.